gcarbo01/devsecops-roadmap/README.md

 ## Description
 The "Secure DevOps Kit for Azure" (will be referred to as 'AzSK') is a collection of scripts, tools, extensions, automation, etc. that caters to the end-to-end Azure subscription and resource security needs for dev ops teams using extensive automation and smoothly integrating security into native dev-ops workflows helping accomplish secure dev-ops.<br>
 This capability may be in the same group as the one provided by: <br>
 .
-Secure DevOps Kit for Azure
+Secure DevOps Kit for Azure   <br>
 .
-Microsoft Security Analysis
+Microsoft Security Analysis   <br>
 ## Resources
 Secure DevOps Kit for Azure <br>
 https://azsk.azurewebsites.net/ <br>